2017 PhoenixPhest Grande Faculty

 Derek received degrees (MM, BM) from the University of Michigan.
 He is on the faculty of the Interlochen Arts Academy and Eastern Michigan University and is also Principal Double Bass with the Michigan Opera Theater, a member of the Toledo Symphony Orchestra and a freelance player with the Detroit Symphony Orchestra.
 He performs chamber music frequently, including a recent performance with the Great Lakes Chamber Music Festival.
 He is also a member of the Carmel Bach Festival Orchestra, which performs in Carmel, CA during the months of July and August.
 Derek was a member of a select international committee organized to rewrite the Suzuki Bass Method.
 He owns 5 basses, a 300-year-old Italian bass, a 200-year-old French bass, a Kay bass, and two modern instruments made by Aaron Reiley of Grand Rapids, MI.

 Vivian Chang Freiheit made her debut with the Detroit Symphony Orchestra at age 16, performing Saint-Saëns’ Carnival of the Animals.
 As collaborator with singers and instrumentalists, she has performed at Weill Recital Hall at Carnegie Hall, Alice Tully Hall, the Museum of Modern Art in NYC and the 92nd Street Y. Vivian currently performs as Artist Faculty and Piano Department Lead for “Summer Performing Arts with Juilliard” in Geneva, Switzerland.
-During the 2016 summer season, Vivian performed as Artist-in-Residence at the Monteverdi in Tuscany, Italy.
-She is also a core member of Chameleon Arts and Motyl Chamber ensembles and has performed live on WGBH Boston on multiple occasions.
+During the 2016 summer season, Vivian also performed as Artist-in-Residence at the Monteverdi in Tuscany, Italy.
+She is a core member of Chameleon Arts Ensemble and Shir Ami, and has performed live on WGBH Boston on multiple occasions.
 The Boston Musical Intelligencer recently described Vivian’s playing as “soulful, passionate, playful… and her sense of ensemble brilliant.”

 Vivian studied both piano and violin at the Oberlin College-Conservatory, where she graduated Pi Kappa Lambda and was recipient of the Dean’s Talent Award.
-She continued her studies as a scholarship student at the Juilliard School, where she was a student of Samuel Sanders and earned her Master and Doctorate degrees in Collaborative Playing.
+She continued her studies at The Juilliard School as a student of Samuel Sanders, and earned Master and Doctorate degrees in Collaborative Piano.
 As the recipient of the Citibank-Juilliard Stipendium Award, she studied with Phillip Moll in Berlin and also as a vocal coach at the Leipzig Opera House.

-Vivian currently makes her home in Pleasantville, NY, where she teaches both piano and violin and brings interactive music making to schools in metropolitan NY.
-She is also a passionate advocate for inclusion and Special Needs interests, Vivian was awarded the Julian Y. Bernstein Distinguished Service Award by the Westchester Jewish Council in 2016 for creating and running Special Needs programming for individuals and their families within her local community.
+For 25 years, Vivian taught both piano and violin and brought interactive music-making to schools in metropolitan NY.
+A passionate advocate for inclusion and Special Needs interests, Vivian was awarded the Julian Y. Bernstein Distinguished Service Award by the Westchester Jewish Council in 2016 for creating and running Special Needs programming for individuals and their families within her local community.
 In June of this year, Vivian relocated with her family to Chevy Chase, MD, where she will be joining the faculty at the Levine School of Music in Washington, D.C.

 Vera Parkin, pianist, made her debut under the auspices of the Artist Presentation Society in 1985.
 Since that time, she has enjoyed an active and varied career as a performer and pedagogue in the St. Louis area.
 Educated at Northwestern University, Southern Illinois University, and Washington University, her teachers have included Gui Mombaerts, Ruth Slenczynska and Seth Carlin.